 Use of third parties, such as lead generators

-- undertaken due diligence proportionate to the potential risks posed to clients
+- you have undertaken due diligence proportionate to the potential risks posed to clients

-- your resources and procedures can sufficiently monitor the activities of any third party acting on your behalf
+- you have adequate resources and procedures to monitor the activities of any third party acting on your behalf

 Back book acquisition

-If you are considering buying another firm’s back book, or have bought one, we will look at how you have considered your ability to meet your obligations to your new clients.
-In particular, how you:
+If you have bought another firm’s back book, or are thinking about doing so, we will look at how you have considered your ability to meet your obligations to your new clients.

 You should particularly consider how you can demonstrate this if a product or service has the potential to either:

-- increase the duration of the debt solution; and/or
+- increase the duration of the debt solution

-- divert clients’ money away from reducing priority debts more quickly
+- and/or divert clients’ money away from reducing priority debts more quickly

 Financial incentives for your staff

-We will expect your firm’s staff to have the competence and capability to carry out the regulated activities that your firm applies for.
+We will look for evidence that your firm’s staff are competent and capable to carry out the regulated activities that your firm applies for.

 Your firm will need to put forward senior members of staff to be your approved persons, and we will assess them to see if they are fit and proper to carry on these positions of responsibility.
 Part of this will include looking at their competence.

-Our rules do not set minimum amount of experience for someone to be deemed competent, but when we assess your application, we will expect to see evidence of how the proposed approved persons have been deemed competent to carry out their roles.
+Our rules do not set a minimum amount of experience for someone to be deemed competent, but when we assess your application, we will look at how you have established the competence of your proposed approved persons.